Philippines: Did Duterte's China gamble pay off?

 A recent opinion poll of 1,200 adults found that the trust rating of the United States stood at +66 compared with -33 for China.

-"Duterte has made extra effort to sell China as a benevolent partner but it's a tough sell," said Heydarian
+"Duterte has made extra effort to sell China as a benevolent partner but it's a tough sell," said Heydarian.

 Ties with China hit a low in July, when the International Court of Arbitration at The Hague ruled that China's historical claim to the disputed waters was invalid.